druid-io/druid-io.github.io/druid-powered.md

 per day, Metamarkets is able to provide insight to its customers using complex ad-hoc queries at a 95th percentile query time of around 1 second.

+## Monetate

+Druid is a critical component in Monetate's personalization platform, where it acts as the serving layer of a lambda architecture.
+As such, Druid powers numerous real-time dashboards that provide marketers valuable insights into campaign performance and customer behavior.

 ## N3twork

 N3TWORK uses Druid for real-time analysis of its Internet of Interests social